tooterfish/BE-NC-News/README.md

+#NC News

-Project will look for enviromnent variables stored in the files .env.test and .env.development.
+"Project will look for enviromnent variables stored in the files .env.test and .env.development.
 Use .env-example as a template when setting up your project.

 To setup the test/development databases use npm run setup-dbs To seed the development database use npm run seed